MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/email2-csp.md

 Valid values are:

--   Email: normal email
+- Email: Normal email

--   VVM: visual voice mail
+- VVM: Visual voice mail

 <a href="" id="authname"></a>**AUTHNAME**
 Required.
 Character string that specifies the name used to authorize the user to a specific email account (also known as the user's logon name).